CheesyPudding/Jasper-Test-Docs/docs/index-test.md

 * As a way of avoiding unintentional SPAM, Trello only sends one invitation email.
 * Always check your SPAM first.
-* If an invitation email is not found user can manually create a Trello account at [link text itself]: https://trello.com/signup
+* If an invitation email is not found user can manually create a Trello account at [https://trello.com/signup]: https://trello.com/signup
 * If the problem persists refer to Problems with email confirmation and password reset emails section of the troubleshoot.

 ## Problems with email confirmation and password reset emails